State Supreme Court rejects effort to reinstate death sentence for man convicted of killing LSU freshman

 "The state's arguments rest upon its politicization of the United States Supreme Court, claiming that changes in the ideologicial 'party' of the current Justices create an opportunity to ask the Supreme Court to overturn Roper v.
 Simmons," the case that banned executions of the youthful offenders, the ACLU wrote.

 Judge Donald Johnson ruled against the state Oct.
 24, prompting the state's appeal.
-Justices voted 6-0 to deny, with Justice John Michael Guidry dissenting.
+Justices voted 6-0 to deny, with Justice John Michael Guidry recusing because he had heard a portion of Craig's case while at the 1st Circuit.

 More News